4.4 Reviewed by SusanRating:

 My conclusion is that what you’re getting in this model is a very good food chopper, except it gives you a lot more capacity than basic choppers.
-At this price, it’s a good choice for light users or first time owners.
+Considering that it sells for well under $40, it’s a good choice for light users or first time owners.

 The key is to be aware of its limitations up front, and you won’t be disappointed.
 Everyone doesn’t need or want the biggest and most powerful thing on the market.
 If you’re an occasional user and mainly need to speed up common kitchen tasks, this model should do most everything you need.
 You’ve got your chopping/mixing tasks covered, and you may even be happy enough with the slicing and shredding results.
 If so, it will certainly save you a whole lot of money.(Back to Top)